Borziak/ChatBotjQueryTest/README.md

 Command "/image category" will display a random image from the category you selected as variable

+Clicking the image opens lightbox

 # Syntax

 /command variable

 # Future updates

-In next update will be added new command - /gallery and the lightbox for clicked image
+In next update will be added new command - /gallery